dortiz5/ihealth-pinns-workshop/README.md

 ## License
-All code is licensed under the MIT License, and the content is licensed under Creative Commons Attribution.

-The content of this repository is licensed under the [Creative Commons Attribution 4.0 License](http://choosealicense.com/licenses/cc-by-4.0/), and the accompanying source code is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php).
+All code and content of this repository is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php).

 ## Acknowledgements
 This repository was created based on the template of the [Institute of Computing for Climate Science](https://github.com/Cambridge-ICCS/ml-training-material) and the [harminic oscillator pinn workshop](https://github.com/benmoseley/harmonic-oscillator-pinn-workshop) by Ben Moseley.